joexu22/Crew/Analysis/Times100AI/GriftAI.md

 1) Bot that does research on people, instituions, orgs, business, etc.
 2) Understand their motives
-3) Creates a pitch unashamedly asking for moeny to fund my startup for
+3) Creates a pitch unashamedly asking for money to fund my startup

 The idea is basically feed publish information about potential investors and basically asking the LLM to spit out the best angle to unashamedly ask for money.
 It's very simple...